Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Algorithm Design

 \subsection{Composing Frontiers}

-With each partition's time--energy frontier in hand, Kareus composes them to first form microbatch-level and then iteration-level frontiers.
+With each partition's time--energy frontier in hand, Kareus composes them into microbatch frontiers, and then into the iteration frontier.

-\paragraph{From partition frontiers to microbatch frontier.} A microbatch consists of multiple partitions executed sequentially.
-To construct the microbatch frontier, Kareus enumerates combinations of partition execution schedules (frequency, SM allocation, launch timing), sums their time and energy, and prunes suboptimal combinations to obtain the microbatch frontier.
+\paragraph{Partition frontiers to microbatch frontier.} A microbatch consists of multiple partitions executed sequentially.
+To construct the microbatch frontier, Kareus enumerates combinations of partition execution schedules (frequency, SM allocation, launch timing), sums their time and energy, and prunes suboptimal combinations.
 Algorithm~\ref{alg:microbatch_frontier} illustrates this process.

 Two design decisions keep enumeration tractable.
-First, Kareus enforces a uniform GPU frequency across all partitions within a microbatch since frequency switching incurs several milliseconds of overhead, which is not negligible compared to partition latency.
+First, Kareus enforces a uniform GPU frequency across all partitions within a microbatch, since frequency switching takes several milliseconds and is non-negligible compared to the latency of one partition.
 Second, partitions of the same type share the same SM allocation and launch timing.
 For instance, all Attention--AllReduce partitions in Figure~\ref{fig:design-optimization-overview} use identical configurations.
-Allowing per-partition configurations would explode the search space exponentially with the number of partitions with little benefit.
+Allowing per-partition configurations would grow the search space exponentially in the number of partitions with little benefit.

-\paragraph{From microbatch frontiers to iteration frontier.} The first row of Figure~\ref{fig:design-optimization-overview} shows an example of how forward (F) and backward (B) microbatches are scheduled across pipeline stages.
-Iteration time is the sum of microbatch latencies along the critical path, while iteration energy combines the energy of all microbatches plus static energy consumed during idle times.
+\paragraph{Microbatch frontiers to iteration frontier.} The first row of Figure~\ref{fig:design-optimization-overview} shows an example of how forward (F) and backward (B) microbatches are scheduled across pipeline stages.
+Iteration time is the sum of microbatch latencies along the critical path, while iteration energy combines the energy of all microbatches and the static energy consumed during idle times.
 Kareus adopts Perseus's iterative algorithm~\cite{perseus-sosp24} to construct the training iteration frontier from microbatch frontiers.